InSAR Processing#

 To open the images, use the folder icon in the upper left-hand corner, or the drop-down menu (File > Open Product).
 Navigate to the zipped folders, select them, and click OK.

-To start with, we’ll look at the VV Intensity image for sub-swath 2 (Intensity_IW2_VV) for the first image.
-To load the image, double-click it.
+To load each image, double-click on it in the browser.
 It will take a minute to load, but you should eventually see something like this:

 VV intensity for sub-swath IW2 of the 4 July scene